Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/INDX_Toolboard.md

 - **B** Aux thermistor B parameter
 - **C** Aux thermistor C parameter

-The inductive heater is configured using the M950 command with pin name `"nozzleheat"`.
+The inductive heater is configured using the M950 command with the pin name `"nozzleheat"`.
 The temperature sensor number in the M950 command must refer to the thermopile sensor primary output.

 Example configuration, using sensor #1 for the nozzle temperature, heater #1, and the default CAN address (121):